 The best places to find reliable reviews are sites like Driving School Reviews, Trustpilot, and Google.
 They allow you to find good and bad reviews, and give companies a chance to graciously own their failures.
 Often a company’s response to criticism is a better indicator of their customer service than the criticism itself!

 Getting knowledge isn’t just a matter of opening up a site and reading.
 There’s a lot of misinformation out there, and it pays to have a good filter for what is and isn’t relevant.

-Automatic driving schools: Whilst there aren’t any driving schools that exclusively offer automatic driving lessons, some schools are better equipped to be ‘automatic driving schools’ than others.
+Automatic driving schools: Whilst there aren’t any schools of motoring that exclusively offer automatic driving lessons, some driving schools are better equipped to be 'automatic driving schools’ than others.
 Generally, the larger the school, the more likely it is it’ll have automatic instructors with availability that suits your schedule.

 Crash course driving schools: These are often just intensive driving schools with another name.
 And although the term ‘crash course driving school’ doesn’t exactly inspire confidence, some people might prefer to get their learning done within a short timeframe.
 Again, most schools and instructors will offer crash courses if you ask.

 Advanced driving schools: There are various types of advanced driving schools.
 These might be driving schools that offer pass plus courses, or courses that deal with specific scenarios.
 They could also be courses for people interested in driving professionally, or learning techniques used by racing and stunt drivers!

 Not just car driving schools: They might be the most common, but car driving schools are not the only type out there.
 Motorcycle driving schools cover riding skills.
 Van driving schools offer courses for delivery and other professional drivers.
 And truck driving schools specialise in the use of industrial and intercity transport vehicles.